phac-nml/irida-plugin-sistr/README.md

 Below you will find more detailed explanations of each step above.

 # Install
-As most IRIDA plugings, this plugin is readily installable by the placement of the `*.jar` file (from the Releases section of this repo) in `/etc/irida/plugins` directory.
+As most IRIDA plugins, this plugin is readily installable by the placement of the `*.jar` file (from the Releases section of this repo) in `/etc/irida/plugins` directory.
 After IRIDA server restart, the new pipeline should appear in the list of pipelines.

 # Dependencies

-The following dependencies are required in order to make use of this plugin.
+The following dependencies are required to make and run this plugin.

 * IRIDA >= 19.01.3
 * Java >= 1.8 and Maven >= 3.3.9 (to build IRIDA dependencies)